Habibmuhd/Racer/README.md

 # Racer
-First python program to understand python syntax
+First python program to understand its syntax